devdutt13/BookParadise---Book-Sharing-Website/README.md

-# BookShare Website
+# BookParadise---Book-Sharing-Website

-Welcome to **BookShare**, a book sharing platform where users can discover, share, and discuss their favorite books.
+Welcome to **BookParadise**, a book sharing platform where users can discover, share, and discuss their favorite books.
 This web application is built using NodeJS, EJS, ExpressJS, and MongoDB to provide a seamless and interactive experience for book enthusiasts.

 ## Features